 In this article, we will talk about the different recording modes, Object Spy and Object repositories in QTP.

-Recording Modes in QTP:
+Recording Modes In QTP

 The recording is the most commonly used method to create a test.
 The basic steps are typically recorded and the test later undergoes improvements in order to suit the needs of the testing process.

-QTP provides 3 modes of recording:
+QTP provides 3 modes of Recording:

-Though only the normal recording mode gets used most of the times, it is important to know the others too, as the knowledge about the same can come handy when the need arises for them.
+Though only the normal recording mode gets used most of the time, it is important to know the others too, as the knowledge about the same can come handy when the need arises for them.

 One scenario in which this type of recording can be used is when we are trying to capture a signature.

-Low Level recording mode- This mode records the co-ordinates in the application where the operation is performed, irrespective of whether QTP recognizes the specific Object or Operation.
+Low-Level Recording mode: This mode records the co-ordinates in the application where the operation is performed, irrespective of whether QTP recognizes the specific Object or Operation.

 Some important points to note about these different modes are: